Illness & Outbreaks

 - A child needs more care than the teachers and staff can give while still caring for other children.

-- The symptom or illness is on this document, and staying home is required.
+- The symptom or illness is on the linked document, and staying home is required.

 The new guidance includes a questionnaire for parents and staff members to determine if students are well enough to go to school and if staff members are well enough to report to work.
 As a reminder, we are in the “Safer at Home” phase, which is sustained community transmission.
 The guidance says if any of the below symptoms are present, the staff member or student should not report to work/school and should inform the school of the symptoms.
 Then they should seek COVID-19 testing and next steps for medical care.

 - Feeling feverish, having chills, or temperature of 100.4F or higher